kitkat-96/renewables_power_monitor/readme.md

 ## Planned next steps

 1. Historic data from longer ranges
 2. Make data frame filterable (by date, fuel type, region)
+3. Deploy streamlit page
-3. Clean up and modularise code
+4. Clean up and modularise code
-4. Build model to predict output for one wind farm - will need to use new APIs (Assumed National Grid and Met Office)
+5. Build model to predict output for one wind farm - will need to use new APIs (Assumed National Grid and Met Office)

 ## Notes